MicrosoftDocs/appcenter-docs/docs/sdk/auth/unity.md

     }

     var emails = info.emails;
-    if (emails != null)
+    if (emails?.Length > 0)
     {
-        //Do something with email addresses.
+        // Do something with email addresses.
     }
 }
 catch (ArgumentException)